-"All other fees" includes fees paid for the preliminary review of our implementation of enterprise resource planning system.
+"All other fees" includes fees paid for the preliminary review of our implementation of enterprise resource planning system in 2017 and the Company's business development activities in 2018.

-Pre-Approval Policy for Independent Registered Public Accounting Firm's Fees
+Pre-Approval Policy for Independent Registered Public Accounting Firm's Fees performed.

-In 2003, our audit committee adopted a formal policy concerning pre-approval of all services to be provided by our independent registered public accounting firm.
-The policy requires that all proposed services to be provided by our independent registered public accounting firm must be pre-approved by our audit committee before any services are performed.
 This policy includes all audit, audit-related, tax, and other services that our independent registered public accounting firm may provide to our Company.
 In evaluating whether to engage our independent registered public accounting firm for non-audit services, our audit committee considers whether the performance of services other than audit services is compatible with maintaining the independence of our independent registered public accounting firm.
 All of the services provided by KPMG LLP described in the table above were approved by our audit committee pursuant to our audit committee's pre-approval policies.